What is Slipped Capital Femoral Epiphysis (SCFE)?

 SCFE Treatment and Diagnosis

 Early diagnosis and treatment of SCFE is important for preventing long-term joint damage.
-At Gillette Children’s Specialty Healthcare, diagnosis typically includes a review of your child’s medical history, a physical exam and one or a combination of tests to look for SCFE:
+At Gillette Children’s, diagnosis typically includes a review of your child’s medical history, a physical exam and one or a combination of tests to look for SCFE:

 Once you find out your child has SCFE, it’s important to prevent the femoral head from slipping farther away from the rest of the thigh bone.
 Your child needs to remain on bed rest to avoid bearing weight on the affected joint, until surgery can reposition or stabilize the hip joint.